 - Tourist Found in New Zealand Bush 1 Month After Partner Dies

-- Florida woman claims she has longest tongue in the world
+- Florida woman claims she has the longest tongue in the world

-- Finding work proves harder for world’s youth
+- Finding work proves harder for the world’s youth

 - JFK ﬁles: The promise of revelations derailed by CIA, FBI

-enya’s capital, killing sixty-seven humans.
-Last 12 months 148 people have been shot lifeless at a college in Kenya’s north-east.
+Kenya’s capital, killing sixty-seven humans.
+Last 12 months, 148 people have been shot lifeless at a college in Kenya’s north-east.
 All assaults have been launched from Somalia, where Kenyan troops are preventing the extremists as a part of an African Union force, however centered interest on assist networks inside Kenya itself.

-Investigators observed that young guys from villages which includes Bongwe in Kwale county were visiting to Somalia to fight with al-Shabaab for over a decade.
-Government released a chief crackdown and, officers say, a complete “anti-radicalisation” approach.
-One detail was the amnesty introduced ultimate yr. by means of this spring, 70 al-Shabaab veterans – or returnees – had made a clean breast of their militant past to Authorities, receiving a guarantee that they would no longer be prosecuted in go back.
+Investigators observed that young guys from villages, including Bongwe in Kwale county, were visiting Somalia to fight with al-Shabaab for over a decade.
+The government released a chief crackdown and, officers say, a complete “anti-radicalization” approach.
+One detail was the amnesty introduced ultimate yr.
+Using this spring, 70 al-Shabaab veterans – or returnees – had made a clean breast of their militant past to Authorities, receiving a guarantee that they would no longer be prosecuted in go back.

 But there are nonetheless common cross-border incidents.
 Five policemen had been recently killed through suspected al-Shabaab warring parties near the border with Somalia.
 There may be additionally persevering with recruitment, In steps with villagers.
-Numerous Kwale county citizens, who did not want to be named, introduced that a few girls also are attracted via the extremist ideology, and marry al-Shabaab veterans in the place.
+Numerous Kwale county citizens, who did not want to be named, introduced that a few girls are also attracted via the extremist ideology and marry al-Shabaab veterans.